-With speculation continuing to circle surrounding the proposed undisputed world heavyweight title showdown between Tyson Fury and Oleksandr Usyk, we take a look at some of the biggest never to get made.
+With the proposed undisputed world heavyweight title showdown between Tyson Fury and Oleksandr Usyk falling flat on its face, we take a look at a number of other fights that fell victim to boxing politics.

 When all the pieces come together, boxing can take you to a level of drama and excitement that you didn’t think was possible in life, let alone sport... and yet we all know that disappointment is never too far away!